 2. Contactless Payment

-Also, because their phones are the accessory they carry about with them the most, younger people value contactless payment choices.
+Also, because their phones are the accessories they carry with them the most, younger people value contactless payment choices.
 The freedom from needing to carry a wallet appeals to them as well.
-Your restaurant will be more appealing to a developing demographic: young consumers—if you provide contactless payment alternatives like curbside takeaway with your POS system.
-Restaurants who haven’t already invested in and planned for a mobile and digital payment strategy had better do so if they don’t want to fall behind in the upcoming year.
+Your restaurant will be more appealing to a developing demographic: young consumers—if you provide contactless payment alternatives like a curbside takeaway with your POS system.
+Restaurants that haven’t already invested in and planned for a mobile and digital payment strategy had better do so if they don’t want to fall behind in the upcoming year.

 3. Online Table Reservation System